The G62 is a compact 4G GPS tracking device with a variety of inputs and outputs to cater for the most demanding applications.

 - The SIM should have credit or airtime

 - The SIM should use one of the APN's built into the firmware.
 Otherwise contact support about APN setup.
-It is also possible to set APN's by SMS for 2G and 3G devices.

 The battery should be provided disconnected inside the housing.
 The battery plug is a three-way connector on the top side of the PCB.